 How many days do you actually write, and how rigid you are about that schedule?

-When I am working on a first draft, I try to write 2,000 words at least Product Details 5 days a week, but, during that time, I often write seven days a week and up to 5,000 words.
+When I am working on a first draft, I try to write 2,000 words at least 5 days a week, but, during that time, I often write seven days a week and up to 5,000 words.
 The first drafts usually come very quickly.
 But, at this point, I’m not writing and then editing continuously.
 Right now, with the Lies and Other Acts of Love launch only two months away, I am working on publicity solely and probably will be until the end of May.
 My April and May tour schedule is very rigorous, and I’ll be gone for several weeks, and working on the edits for my third book at the same time, so there’s not much left for my work-in-progress.
 But I’m beginning to get used to the schedule now and find a new sort of balance in it, which is good.

 While writing, what kind of relationship do you often form with your own writing self – a painful or a joyful one?